patternfly/patternfly/src/site/pages/accessibility-guide.md

         <i class="..." aria-hidden="true"></i>
       </button>
       ```
-      - For non-interactive icons, include `pf-u-sr-only` text near the icon.
-Depending on the component, the `pf-u-sr-only` text might not be a direct sibling to the icon element.
+      - For non-interactive icons, include `.pf-screen-reader` text near the icon.
+Depending on the component, the `.pf-screen-reader` text might not be a direct sibling to the icon element.
 For example, in the Alert component, the icon label text is adjacent to the message.
 This way, when `role="alert"` is added to `.pf-c-alert__body` for dynamically displayed alerts, the type of message is announced along with the message text.
       ```html
       <div class="pf-c-alert pf-m-success" aria-label="Success Notification">
         <div aria-hidden="true" class="pf-c-alert__icon">